Juan María de Salvatierra: Life history

 He soon mastered an indigenous language, and in seven years established six other missions along the Baja California coast.
 He also made some important explorations.
-In the organization and later conduct of the work his chief collaborator was Father Juan de Ugarte.
-The contributions for this purpose, by generous donors, formed the basis of the historic Fondo Piadoso, or Pious Fund of the Californias.
+In the organization and later conduct of the work his chief collaborator was Juan de Ugarte.
+The contributions for this purpose formed the basis of the historic Fondo Piadoso, or Pious Fund of the Californias.
 (Later, it was a subject of controversy between the republican government of Mexico and the U.S.)

 In 1704 he was appointed Provincial Superior of the Society, and resided in Mexico, but when his term was concluded in 1707 he returned to his missions in Baja.

 In 1717 he was called to the capital by the Viceroy Baltasar de Zúñiga y Guzmán, to provide material for a history of California which King Philip V had ordered to be written.
 Although suffering from illness, Salvatierra obeyed, and, crossing the Gulf of California (Sea of Cortez), continued his voyage along the coast until he arrived in and died at the colonial city of Guadalajara in the Kingdom of New Galicia.
 The whole city assembled at his funeral, and the remains were deposited amidst ceremonies rarely seen at the burial of a Jesuit missionary, in the chapel which he had erected to the Lady of Loreto.

-He wrote Cartas sobre la Conquista espiritual de Californias (1698) and Nuevas cartas sobre Californias (1699), which have been used by Father Miguel Venegas in his Historia de Californias, and his Relaciones (1697–1709) in Documentos para la Historia de Mexico (1853-7).
+He wrote Cartas sobre la Conquista espiritual de Californias (1698) and Nuevas cartas sobre Californias (1699), which have been used by Miguel Venegas in his Historia de Californias, and his Relaciones (1697–1709) in Documentos para la Historia de Mexico (1853–7).

 Salvatierra is still known as "the Apostle of California", a title he shares with Franciscan friar Junípero Serra, who founded many of the Spanish missions in Alta California.

 Monuments and memorials

-Salvatierra Walk at Stanford University is named for Fr.
-Salvatierra.
+Salvatierra Walk at Stanford University is named for Salvatierra.

-Salvatierra Crater in the El Pinacate y Gran Desierto de Altar Biosphere Reserve is named for Fr.
-Salvatierra in his honor and another crater is named in honor of Fr.
-Eusebio Kino for their 1701 exploration of the region.
+Salvatierra Crater in the El Pinacate y Gran Desierto de Altar Biosphere Reserve is named for Salvatierra in his honor and another crater is named in honor of Eusebio Kino for their 1701 exploration of the region.